premkumr/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

 badges: tp
 type: docs
 ---
 The Voyager Migration Assessment feature streamlines database migration from PostgreSQL and Oracle to YugabyteDB.
-It analyzes the source database, captures essential metadata, and generates a report with recommended migration strategies and cluster configurations for optimal performance with YugabyteDB.
+It analyzes the source database, captures essential metadata, and generates a report with recommended migration strategies and cluster configurations for optimal performance with YugabyteDB .

 ## Overview